The following FAQs are related to this funding opportunity - https://grants.nih.gov/grants/guide/notice-files/NOT-DA-19-003.html

 Q: What grant mechanisms are eligible for a supplement award?

-A: See eligible mechanisms listed in the parent administrative supplement FOA( PA-18-591) .
+A: See eligible mechanisms listed in the parent administrative supplement ( PA-18-591) .

 Q: Are grants that already have an administrative supplement award eligible?